 Introduction & Context

-The reciprocating pump capacity calculation is a fundamental procedure in process engineering used to determine the volumetric flow rate of positive displacement pumps.
+The reciprocating pump capacity calculation is a fundamental procedure in process engineering used to determine the volumetric flow rate of positive displacement pumps, and it shares many methodological similarities with the homogenizer capacity calculation used for high‑shear mixing equipment.
 Unlike centrifugal pumps, reciprocating pumps deliver a discrete volume of fluid per stroke, making their performance highly dependent on mechanical dimensions and operational speed.
-This calculation is critical for sizing pumps in high-pressure applications, chemical dosing systems, and hydraulic power units where precise flow control is required to maintain process stability and system integrity.
+This calculation is critical for sizing pumps in high‑pressure applications, chemical dosing systems, and hydraulic power units where precise flow control is required to maintain process stability and system integrity.

 Methodology & Formulas